Lump-sum allowance for childbirth and nursing

 As the childbirth is not a disease, it is not covered by Health Insurance and it will cost between 300.000 and 500.000 yen to give birth in Japan.

-If you are covered by the national Health Insurance system, the government pays you 420.000 yen per baby.
+If you are covered by any of the Japanese Health Insurance system, your Health Insurance Association pays you 420.000 yen per baby.
 Or 390.000 yen if your hospital is not enrolled in the Obstetric Medical Compensation System.

 If you present your Health Insurance card and fill out the consent form for the Direct Payment System when you are hospitalized for delivery, your Health Insurance Association will pay the full-amount of the lump-sum allowance for childbirth and nursing directly to the hospital.